bobot/reach-tech-doc/source/reach-big-data-infrastructure/deusto/deploy-your-own-apps.rst

     $ rancher app install --namespace job-example --values values.yaml c-tfxjq:bitnami-minio minio

-Once MiniIO is deployed, we can launch our Job.
+Once MinIO is deployed, we can launch our Job.

 Launching the training Job
 ..........................